kapouer/cache-debounce/README.md

 });

 // If only the last request should be served, add a delay to debounce requests
-// be warn that it executes only the last queued callback
+// be warned that it executes only the first queued callback

 var cachedGetTheStuff = cacheOnDemand(getTheStuff, function(url) {
   // A URL makes a great hash key